 - Drugs or other pharmaceutical products

 - Any other healthcare related waste which may cause infection to a person coming into contact with it.

 The best way to dispose of unwanted medicines is by taking them to your local pharmacist.
-Sharps boxes for containing hyperdermic needles can be obtained on prescription (using an FP10 form) and full boxes can be returned to your GP when full.
-Local pharmacists that provide needle exchange services are listed below.
-For other domestic clinical waste you may need to use the council's clinical waste collection service.
+Sharps boxes for containing hyperdermic needles can be obtained on prescription (using an FP10 form).
+Substance misusers can take full sharps boxes to one of the local pharmacies listed below.
+If you have other domestic clinical waste, please use the council's clinical waste collection service (see below).

 If you are not sure whether you need a separate clinical waste collection service or not, please ask your healthcare service provider or contact Waste Services.
 Never mix clinical waste with your general refuse or recycling.

-We collect clinical waste produced by residents within their own homes.
+We collect clinical waste produced by residents within their own homes if requested to do so.
 To receive this service, first contact your healthcare provider (such as GP, nurse or health visitor).
 They will request that we start collecting and provide suitable containers such as yellow boxes for safely containing used syringes.

 Collections will be provided every week.
 If your general waste is collected in ordinary sacks or dustbins (not large communal wheeled bins), your clinical waste will be collected on the same day as your refuse and recycling, but by a different vehicle.